 The next five years were spent securing government loans, working with a consultant and architects, going through Design Review, Planning Commission and City Council hearings, negotiating with the State Department of Real Estate, and working out a contract for construction.
 Finally, in June 1982, after a wet winter of construction delays, everything was in place.

-We are fortunate today that Calvin and Susan Simons, two of the founders of SRCC, continue to live here.
-In the 1960s, they were part of a group of Bay Area Quakers and like-minded friends who began to talk seriously about their dream of establishing an intentional community.
+In the 1960s, Calvin Simons and his wife, Susan, were part of a group of Bay Area Quakers and like-minded friends who began to talk seriously about their dream of establishing an intentional community.
 They met regularly to formulate goals, investigate structures, and begin to hunt for property.
 In 1977, they found our pastoral two acres within walking distance of downtown Santa Rosa.
 The Simons’ immense and incalculable contribution helped turn this dream into a lasting reality.

 The realization of a dream is an ecstatic moment.
 Members enthusiastically entered into the process of building a true community, which they regarded as an evolutionary process (as reflected in the structure).
 Today, the process remains essentially the same: All adult members serve as Board Directors and participate in decision-making in monthly Board and committee meetings.
 A sense of community continues as we work together as officers and members of committees, maintaining the property and common gardens and planning social and educational events.